 In this article:

-Paperspace's Gradient° offering includes three types of storage that are available within the context of running a job or notebook container.
+Gradient° offering includes three types of storage that are available within the context of running a job or notebook container.
 Each kind has a different purpose.
-The three storage types are Workspace, Artifact, and Persistent storage.
+The three storage types are Persistent, Artifact, and Workspace storage.

 The Workspace storage is typically imported from the local directory in which you started your job.
 The contents of that directory are zipped up and uploaded to the container in which your job runs.
 The files are copies of the files on your local machine.